akmijares/akmijares.github.io/about.markdown

 [Seneca College](https://www.senecacollege.ca/home.html)
 where I hope to gain the skills to work in the IT field.

 Don't know where to start?
-Try [...], and don't hesitate to [contact me](mailto:AK.Mijares99@gmail.com) for any questions!
+Try my [Resume](/resume), and don't hesitate to [contact me](mailto:AK.Mijares99@gmail.com) for any questions!